eliasdejong/viperlith/docs/HTML_STREAMING.md

 To understand Datastar's approach, the [Tao of Datastar](https://data-star.dev/guide/the_tao_of_datastar) is a great starting point.
 Whatever your current interpretation is of Datastar, you might need to re-calibrate your intuition about database performance.
 For starters: [SQLite can reach over a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html).
 The primary techniques employed are fast local NVMe storage (directly slotted in the motherboard, no SAN networked storage that every cloud vendor sells you), batching transactions and **having only a single writer** (more on that later).

 Full-page rebuilds are faster than you think, provided your database and web server architecture are also fast, which they should be.
-Keep reading to learn more.